brob/jekyll-portfolio/_posts/2018-01-29-3-strategies-for-getting-started-with-css-grid.md

 ## **Use Grid Layout instead of the Bootstrap or Foundation Grid**

+I try to write a lot about Grid Layout bringing new design options to the table, but sometimes it's worthwhile to use tested methods.

+If you want to take a baby step into Grid, try recreating your 12-column Bootstrap or Foundation grid.

+Start with a simple grid declaration and setup.

+{% highlight css %}
+.grid {
+    display: grid;
+    grid-template-columns: repeat(12, 1fr);
+    grid-column-gap: 10px;
+}
+{% endhighlight %}

+From there, you can set up classes that span various column counts.

+{% highlight css %}
+.span3 {
+    grid-column: span 3;
+}
+.span9 {
+    grid-column: span 9;
+}
+{% endhighlight %}

+I bet you can figure out the rest.

+If you're looking to get started, this is an easy shift in your workflow.
+This isn't the best use of Grid.
+Start expanding your mindset to work outside of traditional ideas of what a grid is.

 ## **Bonus: Make a Responsive Grid with No Media Queries**

+One of the absolute coolest features in Grid layout is the combination of repeat() and minmax() functions.

+I wrote a blog post on [how to make a fluid grid of cards with no media queries](/blog/2017/07/26/howto-css-grid-layout-to-make-a-simple-fluid-card-grid/).
+It's pretty slick.

+## Start Experimenting with Grid

+More than anything else, this represents a shift in the way we develop websites.
+It will require you playing and working in it.

+Whatever strategy you implement to learn Grid, start learning it.